Rethinking Continual Learning with Progressive Neural Collapse: Introduction

-A key idea emerging here is that the elegant NC properties of DNN training naturally characterize an ideal model for CL: All classes seen so far, including the old classes for old tasks and the new classes for the current task, will have nearly-zero within-class variability, and their corresponding class-means are equally and perfectly separated.
-Several studies \cite{NCT1, dang2024memory, yang2023neural} have recently emerged to leverage NC and predefine a fixed global ETF as the model training target in CL, which however suffer from significant limitations: 1) Setting the number of vertices in the predefined ETF requires the knowledge of total class number encountered during CL before learning the first task, which is clearly not practical.
+A key idea emerging here is that the elegant NC properties of DNN training naturally characterize an ideal model for CL: All classes seen so far will have nearly-zero within-class variability, and their corresponding class-means are equally and perfectly separated.
+Several studies \citep{NCT1, dang2025memory, yang2023neural} have recently emerged to leverage NC and predefine a fixed global ETF as the model training target in CL, which however suffer from significant limitations: 1) Setting the number of vertices in the predefined ETF requires the knowledge of total class number encountered during CL before learning the first task, which is clearly not practical.
+While \cite{NCT1} posits that increasing the total class number k can overcome these limitations, \cref{fig:NCT_Compare} shows that the consequently diminished angle between vertices actually degrades performance.
 2) When the total class number is very large, the distance between any two vertices in the predefined ETF will be very small.
 Pushing class means towards these closely located vertices will unnecessarily hinder class discrimination, especially in early stages of CL when the number of seen classes that the model has to discriminate among is much smaller and the distance between these class means is larger.
 3) NC posits that ETFs emerge naturally from feature convergence during training.
 Predefining the ETF contradicts this emergent behavior, as random initialization of the ETF risks geometric misalignment between learned features and the imposed topology.

 To handle these limitations, a key insight is that the number of vertices in the target ETF for model training should match the total number of classes seen so far to achieve maximal across-class separation anytime in CL.
 Thus inspired, instead of relying on a predefined ETF with critical design flaws, we seek to develop a novel approach that can appropriately adapt the ETF target for CL in order to fully unleash the potential of NC.
 To this end, our contributions can be summarized as follows: